Author: Philip Charles-Pierre

 Cyber is new for both agents and customers.
 Agents should look to partner with carriers that are devoted to teaching agents about the product and addressing any questions they might have about the coverage.
 Ask carriers if they have materials that compare their policies to BOP endorsements so customers can easily see why they should consider additional coverage.

 Identify carriers that are using technology to help better understand your customers’ unique needs.
 For example, some carriers use AI technology to analyze the client’s data to get a full view of that customer’s risk profile.
 These carriers can provide the agent with reports on the customer’s cyber exposures so the agent can walk the prospect through their weaknesses.

 Review the carrier’s cyber incident response plans.
 What does the customer need to do if they are the victim of a cyberattack?
-Recovering from a cyber incident involves more than just collecting money as there could have been harmful to the business’s reputation or customers’ sensitive data.
+Recovering from a cyber incident involves more than just collecting money as there could have been harm to the business’s reputation or customers’ sensitive data.
 Being able to communicate how an insurer can help the policyholder in the event of an incident, beyond monetary reparations, can help persuade the client to purchase additional coverage.